grz0zrg/fas/README.md

 The ongoing development is to add support for offline rendering, improve Faust integration / add more Faust *.dsp.

 There is also minor architectural / cleanup work to do.
-Instrument / channel separation may be a major feature in the future as it would be a more flexible / efficient approach, this require minor work but may need major work on clients.

 There is also continuous work to do on improving analysis / synthesis algorithms.

 ### OSC